 “These elements are entirely new to the museum, and we look forward to realizing their potential for our public,” said Susan Taylor, NOMA Director.
 “Our many outdoor festivals, film screenings, concerts, and performances throughout the year will only be enhanced by these new venues.”

 Three site-specific works in the sculpture garden by women artists are inspired by the environment.
-A 60-foot-long mosaic wall by Teresita Fernández, titled Viñales, stretches along a curved wall outside the pavilion, its blue and green tiles creating a “landscape within a landscape,” according to the artist.
+A 60-foot-long mosaic wall by Teresita Fernández, titled Viñales (Mayombe Mississippi), stretches along a curved wall outside the pavilion, its blue and green tiles creating a “landscape within a landscape,” according to the artist.
 Elyn Zimmerman’s Mississippi Meanders is a 70-foot glass bridge with swirling, multicolored lines reflecting the ever-changing path of the river as documented in historical maps by Harold Fisk.
 Inside the pavilion, Maya Lin has created a wall- and ceiling-mounted installation from thousands of glass marbles that depicts the course of the Mississippi and its tributaries.

 The central lagoon was reshaped to emphasize the expanse of open water, and revitalized to capture, clean, and aerate water as a healthy and sustainable resource.
 A weir allows for changes in water level to address flooding potential and re-oxygenate the system.